walteryu/code4sac/ndoch-2019/03_visualization.md

 * How to create a histogram plot
 * How to sort a DataFrame
-* How to create a chart by x and y-axis
+* How to create a box plot